CristianBold4/Tonic/README.md

 | <a href=https://snap.stanford.edu/data/as-733.html>Autonomous systems AS-733</a>         | 733              | 733 Daily instances which span an interval of 785 days from November 8 1997 to January 2 2000, from the BGP logs                                                        | 6k        | 13k | 6k            |
 | <a href=https://anlab-kaist.github.io/traces/WWW2010>Twitter snapshots</a>               | 4                |  4 graphs of the Twitter following/followers network                                                                                                                                                                        | 29.9M     | 373M | 4.4B          |

+## Experiments and Results

+To reproduce experiments and results of the paper, please refer to the `scripts` folder.